Advanced Search

 Article Contents

 HU Zhaozheng, ZUO Zhihang, XU Cong, TAO Qianwen, LIU Chao, MENG Jie.
-A Point Cloud Slice-based UAV SLAM for 3D Reconstruction of Large Container Port Areas[J].
+A Point Cloud Slice-based UAV SLAM Method for 3D Reconstruction of Large Container Port Areas[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT251112

 Citation: HU Zhaozheng, ZUO Zhihang, XU Cong, TAO Qianwen, LIU Chao, MENG Jie.
-A Point Cloud Slice-based UAV SLAM for 3D Reconstruction of Large Container Port Areas[J].
+A Point Cloud Slice-based UAV SLAM Method for 3D Reconstruction of Large Container Port Areas[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT251112

 doi: 10.11999/JEIT251112 cstr: 32379.14.JEIT251112

-Funds: National Natural Science Foundation of China (52472453), Wuhan Science and Technology Achievement Transformation Project (2024030803010173)
+Funds: The National Natural Science Foundation of China (52472453), Wuhan Science and Technology Achievement Transformation Project (2024030803010173)

 • Received Date: 2025-10-22